Generic name: Prochlorperazine Injection [ proe-klor-PER-a-zeen ]

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Dizziness, sleepiness, and feeling less stable may happen with prochlorperazine injection.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.